 A Day In The Life Of A Process Server

 If you think you have it rough, try being the person everyone hates.
-Choosing a career as a process server means forever being the bad guy.
+Choosing a career as a process server usually means forever being the bad guy.
 But in reality we’re the ones who help to bring justice to right the wrongs.
-It’s a tough job, but a vital one if you ask anyone who needs a document serving.
+It’s a tough job, but a vital one if you ask anyone who needs an important legal document serving.

 Rarely Happy To see The Process Server